-Report from Program Managers

-Erin Vieira presented an update on program operations:

-- The Shuswap Water Monitoring Group met in November; participants reviewed and discussed their respective organizations' monitoring activities that were done in 2017; the group also discussed and provided input to the 2016 Water Quality Summary - A special water quality monitoring project for substances called Nonylphenols has wrapped up and shows very good results, nonylphenols were not detected in lake water samples. - The Water Protection Advisory Committee met in November to receive an update on the nutrient research project led by UBC-Okanagan, and to discuss criteria for SWC-funded restoration projects.
+Report from Program Erin Vieira presented an update on program operations: • • Managers The Shuswap Water Monitoring Group met in November; participants reviewed and discussed their respective organizations' monitoring activities that were done in 2017; the group also discussed and provided input to the 2016 Water Quality Summary • A special water quality monitoring project for substances called Nonulahanals has wrapped up and shows york good results

+- Nonylphenols has wrapped up and shows very good results, nonylphenols were not detected in lake water samples.
+The Water Protection Advisory Committee met in November to - receive an update on the nutrient research project led by UBC-Okanagan, and to discuss criteria for SWC-funded restoration projects.
 A field tour to Alderson Creek to see a restoration project had to be cancelled due to inclement weather, and will be rescheduled for spring or early summer.